peti123x/level-crossing-classifier/README.md

 Following this I have implemented various classifiers based on the generated data which demonstrate that the traversability of level crossings can be modelled and this repository contains the code I have used to develop the classifiers as well as some scripts used to generate some graphs for the written document.
 # Installation and running
-There are many dependencies, the `install-all.bat` file runs the following commands, installing all dependencies (or you may install manually):
+There are many dependencies, the `install-all.bat` file runs the following commands, installing all dependencies (or you may install manually) using pip:
 ```
 pip install numpy
 pip install matplotlib